D&D Homebrew Races - The Mortal Dullahan / Headless Horseman

 • Racial Saves: Fort +1, Ref +4, Will +4

-• Racial Skills: Climb, Diplomacy, Handle Animal, Intimidate, Know (nature), Know (planes), Ride, Sense Motive
+• Racial Skills: Climb, Diplomacy, Handle Animal, Intimidate, Knowledge (nature), Knowledge (the planes), Ride, Sense Motive

 • Racial Ability Scores: Strength +2, Constitution +2, Wisdom +4, Charisma +4